sabrinasayed99/dsc-ethics-cs-boston-housing/README.md

-# Data Science Ethics - Sensitive Features Case Study
+# Case Study - The Boston Housing Dataset

 ## Introduction
+The Boston Housing dataset collected for the paper [Hedonic housing prices and the demand for clean air](https://www.researchgate.net/publication/4974606_Hedonic_housing_prices_and_the_demand_for_clean_air) (Harrison and Rubinfeld, 1976).
+According to the abstract, the paper aimed to "investigates the methodological problems associated with the use of housing market data to measure the willingness to pay for clean air."
+However, due to the mishandling of sensitive features, the data has been linked to reinforcing harmful biases.

-In the previous lesson, we discussed the Boston Housing data set and some of the problems inherent to it.
-In this lab, we are going to explore the nitty-gritty about why the Boston Housing data set is so problematic so you can spot __sensitive features__ and handle them accordingly.
-We will also touch on __data integrity issues__, a topic that we will explore in further detail in future lessons.
+In this case study, you will explore the nitty-gritty about why the Boston Housing Dataset is so problematic so you can spot __sensitive features__ and handle them accordingly.
+You will also touch on __data integrity issues__, a topic that we will explore in further detail in future lessons.

 ## Learning Objectives
 You will be able to:

-* Download and read the Boston Housing data set from GitHub
+* Download and read the Boston Housing Dataset from GitHub
+* Identify sensitive features related to protected characteristics in Boston Housing Dataset
-* Identify and describe common data integrity issues
+* Identify data integrity issues in the Boston Housing Dataset
-* Identify and describe sensitive features and possible negative impacts
-* Discuss the reasons why the Boston Housing Data set is not an appropriate sample data set
+* Discuss the reasons why the Boston Housing Dataset is not an appropriate sample dataset for students

 ## Load the Boston Housing Data Set
-Due to the issues we will discuss in this lab, the Boston Housing Data set is no longer available in Seaborn as a sample data set.
+Due to the issues you will learn in this lab, the Boston Housing Data set is no longer available in Seaborn as a sample data set.
 However, you can still access this data set on GitHub.
 Run the code cells below to import the Boston Housing data set from GitHub.

 ```python